-smaller for the platforms with fixed prices (F1-F4).
-On average the platforms with fixed prices only have 6.0 transactions per member and year, while those with flexible prices have 16.9.
-The fact that fixed prices induce less trade than Walrasian prices in terms of quantities (Proposition 3) cannot be directly assessed in this data set since quantities are missing for many transactions.
-Instead, we have the number of transactions and the trade volume, which is the traded quantities weighted by the prices, as two proxies.
-Both proxies are higher on average for the flexible prices (W1-W3), but in contrast to the number of transactions, the trade volume is not consistently higher on the platforms with flexible prices.
+average for the flexible prices (W1-W3), but in contrast to the number of transactions, the trade volume is not consistently higher on the platforms with flexible prices.
 Finally, the fact that Walrasian prices induce an income boost of some agents (Corollary 1) suggests that equality of the income distribution is affected.
 Therefore, we assess inequality of incomes.
 As the Gini coefficients in the last column show, inequality, is particularly high on two platforms with flexible prices W1 and W3.
-A closer inspection of the income distributions shows that these differences are driven by the relatively high number of transaction of top earners on these platforms.
+A closer inspection of the income distributions shows that these differences are driven by the relatively high number of transactions of top earners on these platforms.32